Growing-Beyond-Earth/GettingStarted/README.md

-Now that we undestand PWM let control one of the LED klights on the GBE box Create a new script with File>New and paste in the following code:
+Now that we undestand PWM lets control the Red LEDs lights on the GBE box light pannel Create a new script with File>New and paste in the following code:
 ```